Types of Aid

-California College Promise Grant (formerly known as BOG Fee Waiver)
+California College Promise Grant (a.k.a. the BOG Fee Waiver)

 If you are classified as a California Resident, you may be eligible to have your enrollment fees and health fees waived by the State of California through the California College Promise Grant (CCPG) .
 You may be eligible for this fee waiver even if you are not eligible for any other financial assistance.
 The CCPG waives the enrollment fee and provides a reduced cost for health and parking fees for qualified California students.
 About three-fourths of our students benefit from this program.
 To learn more about the CCPG, visit the Financial Aid Office's State Aid Programs website.